 The purpose of the Alumni Experience (AX) Committee is to engage TC Alumni by connecting them back to the College and building a culture, community and camaraderie throughout the Alumni Association.
-This committee will serve as front-line representatives helping Alumni Relations to establish, sustain and promote lifelong engagement with alumni through various endeavors, including speaking engagements or career development programs, volunteering at events such as Academic Festival, Convocation, as well as professional networking and service opportunities.
+This committee will serve as front-line representatives helping Alumni & Community Engagement to establish, sustain and promote lifelong engagement with alumni through various endeavors, including speaking engagements or career development programs, volunteering at events such as Academic Festival, Convocation, as well as professional networking and service opportunities.

 We love showcasing our talented TC alumni!
 Help us identify and vet potential speakers for TC virtual and/or in-person events.